-Tipping acquires its meaning depending on the culture and the countries.
+Tipping acquires its meaning depending on the culture and the country.
 While in the United States it is mandatory in most restaurants, in other countries the tip is a matter of gratitude and generosity.

 Refusing the tip may be considered rude if there are no apparent reasons and if it is rejected impolite.